 Executive Director, Hong Kong Trade Development Council

-On behalf of the Hong Kong Trade Development Council (HKTDC), I would like to offer heartfelt thanks to the Hong Kong Optical Manufacturers Association (HKOMA) for its invaluable work in support of Hong Kong's flourishing optical industry over the past year.
+On behalf of the Hong Kong Trade Development Council (HKTDC), I would like to offer heartfelt thanks to the Hong Kong Optical Manufacturers Association (HKOMA) for its invaluable work in support of the city’s optical industry.

-The ongoing partnership between the HKTDC and the HKOMA remains a crucial factor in the continued development of Hong Kong's optical industry and its success in the years to come.
-We wish the association and all its members a happy and fruitful 2019.
+The fruitful partnership between the HKTDC and HKOMA remains a crucial factor in the success of Hong Kong’s optical industry.
+The two organisations will continue to work together to ensure business can go from strength to strength amidst the challenging environment.
+We wish the association and all its members a fruitful 2021.

 Mr. Mohamed D. Butt